 Cut a thin slice off a garlic clove, place it on the distressed area and secure with a tape.
 Leave on for several hours or overnight.
 The combination of garlic and adhesive should draw the splinter (or shard of glass) to the surface for easy removal.
 Garlic’s antibacterial properties will also help keep out infection and soreness.

 Use it as fish bait

-Get some small marshmallows and put them in a bowl of garlic powder or crushed garlic and roll them around until they are well covered.
+Purchase small marshmallows and put them in a bowl of garlic powder or crushed garlic and roll them around until they are well-covered.
 Use the marshmallows as bait for carp, trout, catfish, bass and other fish.

 Use it as flea Deterrent

 Grate small amounts of fresh garlic and mix it with your dog’s food.
 Don’t overdo it as it may be harmful for some dogs.
 Also check your pet store for garlic and brewers yeast capsules, which when taken orally discourage fleas from biting.

 Use it as a pesticide

 Pesticide recipe 1

 Add in blender 8 cloves of garlic, 4 cayenne peppers and 3 cups of hot water.
 Blend well and let stand for at least 5 hours, and then strain the mixture.
 Pour the strained mixture in a container with a plastic lid and add 1 tablespoon of liquid castile soap and stir thoroughly.
-Since this is a potent mixture use about 3 tablespoons in a small spray bottle filled with water and apply to your plants.
+This is a potent mixture use about 3 tablespoons in a small spray bottle filled with water and apply to your plants.
 Apply during the cool part of the day as many times as needed.

 Pesticide recipe 2